ctrl-z-9000-times/npc_maker/docs/environments.md

 Environments always execute in a different computer process than the main program of the NPC Maker framework, which is referred to as the "**management**" program.
-This separation has many advantages.
-It allows the NPC Maker to tolerate unreliable environments and recover from environment crashes.
-This design also allows the environment to be implemented independently of the management program.
-The user can create their own environments written in the programming language of their choice.
-Finally, this design allows multiple instances of the environment to run concurrently and on multiple computers.
+This separation has many advantages, chiefly that user can create and control environments using the programming language of their choice.

 ## Environment Specification ##